ytsao/machine-learning-models/README.md

-# machine-learning-with-jax
+# machine-learning-models
-A practice for building machine learning models by jax
+A practice for building machine learning models by jax and pytorch